-We are pleased to announce the creation and award of the inaugural New Medieval Literatures Scholars of Colour Essay Prize.
+We are pleased to announce the New Medieval Literatures Scholars of Colour Essay Prize.
 The prize is designed to recognize work that contributes to a more inclusive discipline of Medieval Studies, and is specifically intended to highlight the work of early career scholars of colour, working in the fields of premodern literature, history, art, and culture.
-The prize will be awarded biennially.
+The prize is awarded biennially.

-This year, two winners were selected, whose work will be published in New Medieval Literatures 23 and New Medieval Literatures 24 respectively: Bernardo S. Hinojosa, ‘The Shapes of the Speculum Christiani: Scribal Technique and Literary Aesthetics in Fifteenth-Century England’; Misho Sarah Ishikawa, ‘Obscured by Smoke: Occluded Sight as Epistemological Crisis in Eyewitness Narratives of the 1241-1242 Mongol Invasions’.
+In its first iteration in 2022, two winners were selected, whose work is published in New Medieval Literatures 23 and New Medieval Literatures 24 respectively: Bernardo S. Hinojosa, ‘The Shapes of the Speculum Christiani: Scribal Technique and Literary Aesthetics in Fifteenth-Century England’; Misho Sarah Ishikawa, ‘Obscured by Smoke: Occluded Sight as Epistemological Crisis in Eyewitness Narratives of the 1241-1242 Mongol Invasions’.

 All submissions will undergo the usual NML peer-review process, and all successful submissions will be published, whatever the outcome of the prize.